Alecsandu/Alecsandu/README.md

 ## Hello There!
-Backend developer and computer graphics enthusiast.
+Backend developer and computer graphics enjoyer.